25 October 2017

 1. Reduces missed or late payments

-Aside from potential loss of funds, the administrative costs associated with chasing payments reduce, giving businesses a double win.
+Aside from the potential loss of funds, the administrative costs associated with chasing payments reduce, giving businesses a double win.

 2. Avoid payment conversations with customers/clients